 One way we have driven this point home has been with no-gift birthday parties.
-Beginning with our older son’s 4th birthday, we asked his friends to bring canned goods for the local food pantry instead of gifts.
+Beginning with Will’s 4th birthday last year, we asked his friends to bring canned goods for the local food pantry instead of gifts.
 I initially worried that people would think I was the meanest mommy in town–depriving my child of a bevy of new toys–but to my pleasant surprise, the other parents were actually appreciative, not only for saving them a trip to the toy store, but also for allowing them a teaching moment with their own children on why we should help those in need.

-Parents asked how we got our children on board with the no-gifts concept, but that was quite easy.
+Parents asked how we got Will on board with the no-gifts concept, but that was quite easy.
 I believe that children instinctively want to help others.
-We told our boys that there are people in the world who don’t have enough food to eat…and reminded them that we already have a lot of toys to play with…so wouldn’t it be nice if we could use this birthday party to help the people who don’t have food?
-And they have agreed.
+We told Will that there are people in the world who don’t have enough food to eat…and reminded him that he already has a lot of toys to play with…so wouldn’t it be nice if we could use his birthday party to help the people who don’t have food?
+And he agreed.